A&P Group: A&P Tyne

-A&P Tyne is located at Hebburn on the River Tyne, Tyne and Wear.
+A&P Tyne is located at Hebburn on the River Tyne.
 The facility consists of two dry docks (only one is currently in use), two quays and a large steel fabrication shed.
 The facility also has eight cranes lifting up to 100 tonnes, a steel workshop, joinery workshop and engineering workshop.

 The dry dock at A&P Tyne is the largest on the east coast of the UK.
 It is 259 m long, 45.7 m wide and has a depth of 5.6 m below the datum of navigational charts allowing it to accommodate a wide variety of ships.
 The two quays are Bede Quay and West Quay.

 A&P Tees

-A&P Tees was located in Middlesbrough, on the River Tees.
+A&P Tees was located in Middlesbrough on the River Tees.
 The yard had two dry docks and six cranes ranging up to forty tonnes lifting capacity.
 Dry dock number one was 175.4 m long, 23.4 m wide and had a depth of 1.7 m below chart datum.
-Dry dock number two was 120 m long, 18.6 m wide and a had a depth below chart datum of 0.37 m.
+Dry dock number two was 120 m long, 18.6 m wide and had a depth below chart datum of 0.37 m.
 Like A&P Tyne, A&P Tees had a wide variety of workshops and fabrication sheds around the site.
 In mid-2024 A&P Group ceased operations at its Tees facility in a strategic move to consolidate its North East operations into its more extensive facility in Hebburn.